-- Code of measuring practice to include zoning of shops - Application of statute and case law - Analysis of evidence and relevance of the law of Landlord and Tenant - Valuation methods applicable to different types of property.
+- Code of measuring practice to include zoning of commercial premises - · Application of statute and caselaw - Analysis of evidence and relevance of the law of Landlord and Tenant - Valuation methods applicable to different types of property. - The specialist basis of valuation for capital tax in your areas of practice.